Texaphyrin

-Texaphyrin is a sub-class of heterocyclic macrocycle molecules known as porphyrins.
-The molecule was invented by University of Texas at Austin professor Jonathan Sessler.
-The name texaphryin arose because some of the molecules have a shape that can superimpose onto the points of the star featured on the state flag of Texas.
+Texaphyrins are a family of heterocyclic, macrocyclic molecules that are porphyrin derivatives.
+They were first invented by University of Texas at Austin professor Jonathan Sessler and his group.
+The name texaphyrin arose because some of the molecules have a shape that can superimpose onto the points of the star featured on the state flag of Texas.
 Texaphyrins were nominated as the "State Molecule of Texas", but the buckyball was chosen instead.

 Sessler has described possible medicinal uses of these compounds in the Proceedings of the National Academy of Sciences and other scientific journals.
 Pharmacyclics, Inc., a publicly traded company begun by Sessler, licensed the technology behind texaphyrins from the university to develop commercial and medical uses for the molecules.
 Motexafin lutetium is a texaphyrin, marketed as Antrin by Pharmacyclics Inc. It is a photosensitiser for use in photodynamic therapy to treat skin conditions and Prostate cancer.
+Pharmacyclics and the rights to texaphyrins was sold to AbbVie in 2015 for 21 billion dollars.

+Synthesis of Texaphyrins

+The Texaphyrin core is synthesized from the scheme shown above featuring the symmetric tri-pyrrole which is subsequently cyclized.
+To aromatize the texaphyrin core Sessler et al. used Cd2+, however this process was quickly replaced to allow large scale synthesis of the texaphyrin core.
+The synthesis starts with the addition of electron rich pyrrole (I) into (II) at the C2 and C5 positions of (I), effectively displacing the acetate moiety of (II).
+Next, the benzyl groups are cleaved via hydrogenolysis yielding diacid (III) which is subsequently converted to the aldehyde via a decarboxylation-formylation sequence similar to a Clezy formylation.
+The dialdehyde is then treated with the aromatic diamine to enact an imine condensation to form the macrocyclic core of Texaphyrin.
+Once the core of the porphyrin has been established a final oxidation is done using air and chloroform to afford the basic Texaphyrin as a green solid.
+The aromatic diamine can have a variety of different substituents where R is listed, and in the case of Motexafin these are polyether chains.